 You are looking for evidence that the property management is conscious of their shortcomings and is making efforts to improve their procedures in order to deliver superior service.

 Imagine for a moment that the property management company has a capable team, cutting-edge technology, and effective marketing.
 If this is the case, it is often a positive indicator that they are investing in their procedures and that they take the administration of properties seriously.

-6: Do you have any recommendations on how I can reduce my risk or increase my return?
+6: Do you have any suggestions for lowering my risk or boosting my return?

-It is not unusual to find out during the interview process that the individual you are speaking with is not necessarily going to be the person who will be in charge of the day-to-day administration of your property.
-As a result, you might feel more inclined to understand the expertise of the specific property manager who will be looking after your property unless the agency you’re interviewing has a team-based approach that has been shown to be successful.
-If this is the case, you should look elsewhere for property management services.
+During the interview process, it is not unusual to find out that the individual with whom you are speaking is not necessarily going to be the person who will be in charge of the day-to-day management of your property.
+This is something that happens quite frequently.
+Consequently, you might feel more inclined to understand the expertise of the specific property manager who will be looking after your property, unless the agency you’re interviewing takes a team-based approach that has been shown to be successful.
+In this case, you might feel more inclined to understand the expertise of the specific property manager who will be looking after your property.
+If this is the case, you should seek out property management services from a different provider.

 8: Do you have any questions for me?

 You want to see proof that the property management is making an effort to comprehend the particulars of what you want from them, and you want to see that evidence as soon as possible.
 Therefore, in order for them to function appropriately within the parameters that you have set up for them, they need to enquire about your prefered modes of communication, your pet peeves, and other similar things.

 We have created a free interview questionnaire form for you to use when conducting interviews with prospective property managers so that we can make the process of decision-making easier for you.
 You can use this form when you talk to possible property managers.
 The form is available for download right here.

 After conducting in-depth conversations with each of the most promising candidates on your short list, it’s time to pick one and put pen to paper on a management agreement for your residential property!